alberdilab/barcodemapper/README.md

 ## 1. Installation

-DietMapper can be installed with its python dependencies (but not fastp, samtools and bowtie2) directly from this repository using **pip**.
+DietMapper can be installed with its python dependencies (but not snakemake, fastp, samtools and bowtie2) directly from this repository using **pip**.

 ```sh
 pip install git+https://github.com/alberdilab/dietmapper.git